What is the game of recursive chess?

 There seem, however, to be a variety of ways to handle the losing subgame outcome, and since these will apply with several of the other proposals, let me record them here:

 • Failed-capture.
 If the subgame is lost, then the capture in the current game simply does not occur.
 Both pieces remain on their original squares, and the turn of play passes to the opponent.
-Notice that this will have serious affects in certain chess situations involving zugswang, a position where a player has no good move — because if one of them is a capture, then the player can aim to play badly in the subgame and thereby legally pass the turn of play to the opponent without having made any move.
+Notice that this will have serious affects in certain chess situations involving zugzwang, a position where a player has no good move — because if one of them is a capture, then the player can aim to play badly in the subgame and thereby legally pass the turn of play to the opponent without having made any move.
 This situation will in effect cause the subgame players to attempt to lose, rather than win, which seems undesirable.

 • Failed-capture-with-penalty.
 If the subgame is lost, then the capture does not occur, but furthermore, the attacking piece is itself lost, removed from the board, and the turn of play passes to the opponent.
 In effect, under this rule, every attempt at capture is putting the life of the capturing piece at risk, which makes a certain amount of sense from a military point of view.
 I think perhaps this is a good rule.